 December through March peaks.
 November is the value window.
 Avoid September: sargassum and hurricane risk peak together.

-File closes at ACCESSIBLE.
+File closes at MODERATE.
 Book direct one to two months out, more for Restaura Festival weeks.
 Skip if your dates show full on the hotel side; check the GLAMPIKAL stock separately.